What is Palliative Medicine?

 The Palliative Medicine Team

-The medical consultants are shared appointments with the University Hospital Limerick and are members of the Joint Department of Medicine in the Mid-West.
-They also provide clinical support and guidance to the Clinical Nurse Specialists in St John’s Hospital, Limerick, Ennis General Hospital and Nenagh General Hospital.
+The medical consultants are shared appointments with University Hospital Limerick and are members of the Joint Department of Medicine in the Mid-West.
+They also provide clinical support and guidance to the Clinical Nurse Specialists in St John’s Hospital, Limerick, University Hospital Ennis and University Hospital Nenagh.

 The focus of the department is to: